Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Simulations

 \subsection{Robust Policies}

 The first experiment, shown in Figure \ref{fig:robust policy}, examines the loss in value incurred when the system undergoes agent dropout.
-This experiment is done in the full model setting to demonstrate the utility of the robust policy.
+This experiment utilizes the full model to demonstrate the utility of the robust policy before estimation is considered.
 Four agents are controlled under an optimal policy for 500 time steps.
 The rewards assigned to the agents are equally weighted.
 The sample return to the current time is shown in green; under no intervention, this estimate will approximate the true value.
 At $t=500$, however, the system is disturbed and loses two of the agents.
 If the CP finds a policy optimal for the post-dropout system, then they can achieve about 42\% of pre-dropout value.
 If the policy is not adapted and the optimal pre-dropout policy is used, then the return drops to 22\% of the pre-dropout value.
-This is because the pre-dropout policy does not address the change to the transition matrices marginalizing the removed agents.
+This is because the pre-dropout policy does not address the transition matrices marginalizing the removed agents.

 The loss in post-dropout value is then compared to the performance of the optimal robust policy, calculated for $\beta_n=0.5$ for all agents.
 Note that when dropout occurs, the return of the robust policy is 95\% of the optimal pre-dropout value.
 This shows that while the robust policy is suboptimal, the loss is negligible in this experiment.
 Bounds for this optimality gap are shown in Figure \ref{fig: gap} for varying values of $\beta$.
 The true loss is displayed with the theoretical upper bound from Lemma \ref{opt gap}.